-Table 2: The paper results - Attribution ranking for attack 1 on SWAT dataset using CNN
+Table 2: The paperPaper results - Reproduced results – Attribution ranking for attack 1 on SWAT dataset using CNN

 Section 7.4: Validation

 Key metrics:

 Attribution ranking:

 The validation of attribution methods is done mainly by ranking the features.
 Each attribution method would rank the features from the top to least important, ideally the attribution method should rank the manipulated feature causing the anomaly at the top.